internxt/send-web/README.md

+# Internxt Send

+A secure, privacy-focused file sharing web app built with React, TypeScript, and Vite.\
+This document describes how to set up and run the development environment.

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Installation

+- Create a `.npmrc` file by copying the `.npmrc.template` provided in the repo.
+- Fill the `.env` file using `.env.template`.
+- Use `yarn` to install project dependencies.

-## Available Scripts
+## Scripts

-In the project directory, you can run:

-### `npm start`
+### `yarn run dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.